AntaresSimulatorTeam/andromede-modeling-prototype/docs/user-guide/outputs.md

-# Outputs: retrieving outputs with pyGems
+# Outputs: retrieving outputs with GemsPy

 Once the optimisation problem was built and solved, one can retrieve the results as follows: